Category:

-What Is GHz?
+What is GHz?

-• Written By: Damir Wallener
+Damir Wallener

 Gigahertz, generally abbreviated GHz, refers to frequencies in the billions of cycles per second range.
 Giga is the standard multiplier for 1 billion, and Hertz is the standard unit for measuring frequencies, expressed as cycles or occurrences per second.
 One GHz is equivalent to 1,000 megahertz (MHz).